Springtime in Connecticut always sneaks up on you.

 Hubbard Park, Meriden

-Hubbard Park offers a lovely display of daffodils every spring.
+Hubbard Park is one of the best things to do in Meriden, Connecticut, especially in the spring.
+It boasts a lovely display of daffodils every spring.

 A stunning 600,000 bulbs give way to the brilliant flowers as the winter snows melt away.